 - Pour the pumpkin mousse into the chilled crust.
 Spread to an even layer.
 Refrigerate at least 2-3 hours to set the mousse.

-- In a small saucepan, bring the cornstarch and 1/4 cup water to a simmer.
+- In a small saucepan, bring 2 teaspoons cornstarch and 1/4 cup (2 oz) water to a simmer.
 Cook, stirring constantly, until the mixture thickens to a pudding-like consistency and becomes translucent.
 Transfer to a small bowl to cool.

-- Combine the other 1/4 cup water with the granulated sugar in a small saucepan.
+- Combine the other 1/4 cup water with 4 oz granulated sugar in a small saucepan.
 Cook the sugar syrup on medium high heat, stirring until the sugar is melted.
 Once the syrup begins to boil do not stir.
 Allow it to cook to 235°-240°F (soft ball stage).

-- While the syrup is boiling, whip 3 egg whites with cream of tartar on medium high speed.
-When the whites are at soft peak reduce the mixer to medium low and slowly add the brown sugar and the salt.
+- While the syrup is boiling, whip 3 large egg whites with ¼ teaspoon cream of tartar on medium high speed.
+When the whites are at soft peak reduce the mixer to medium low and slowly add 1 ½ oz light brown sugar and ⅛ teaspoon table salt.
 Increase the speed to medium high and whip to full peak.

 - As soon as the syrup is at the correct temperature, remove the pan from the heat.
 With the mixer running on medium low, pour the hot syrup in a steady stream between the edge of the bowl and the whisk.
-Add the cornstarch mixture, molasses and ginger and whip to full peak.
+Add the cornstarch mixture, 2 teaspoons molasses and ½ teaspoon ground ginger and whip to full peak.

 - Gently dollop the meringue onto the chilled pie.
 Use a small offset spatula or the back of a spoon to make attractive swirls and peaks in the meringue.